ucsb-cs48/w19/_lab/lab01.md

 </div>

-### Step 7d: Have your mentor review your Kanban board and approve issues
+### Step 7d: Have your mentor review your Kanban board

-Ask your mentor to look over your Kanban board and make a comment on each of your user stories and issues.
+Ask your mentor to look over your Kanban board and make comments on your user stories and issues.

 If the issue is clear to them, and has their blessing, they should make a comment that includes the words:

 "Mentor Approved"

 If your mentor has questions/concerns, they'll make those in the comments.
-You should iterate with them until all of the user stories and issues are "Mentor Approved".
+You may want to iterate with them until all of the user stories and issues are "Mentor Approved".
+However, this is not a requirement; just something you are encourged to work towards.

 <div class="grade" markdown="1">

 **Graded**: (40 pts) You earn these points when and if
-* you were personally present in lab on {{page.assigned |  date: "%a, %b %d"}} for the discussion of issues, and
-* your mentor has approved a set of issues for your team to work on, and you are assigned to at least one of them by the due date for this lab, ({{page.due |  date: "%a, %b %d at %l:%M%p"}}).
+* your team has a set of issues for your team to work on by the due date for this lab, i.e. ({{page.due |  date: "%a, %b %d at %l:%M%p"}}).

 </div>

 ### Step 7e:  Make initial assignment of issues

-Each member of your team that is present tonight should be assigned to at least one issue.
+Each member of your team should be assigned to at least one issue.
 You can assign multiple developers to a single issue; this is how you form pairs, trios, and mobs of 4 or more.

 Members that are not present should take responsibility for ensuring that they
 * are either added to existing issues (after communication with the team members already on that issue), or